JuliaLang/www.julialang.org/jsoc/gsoc/images.md

 Notes:

 - This "project" might also be split among multiple students who contribute demos as part of their work in a focused area of JuliaImages.
-- Each demo is a mini blog that includes the usage, explainations and (optional) best practices.
+- Each demo is a mini blog that includes the usage, explanations and (optional) best practices.
 A direct copy from the function references is not allowed.
 - Copy or modify from existing open-source projects should meet their license requirements.

 ### Skills

-The applicant should be familar with JuliaImages, and should be able to write good technical blogs in English.
+The applicant should be familiar with JuliaImages, and should be able to write good technical blogs in English.

 ### Expected outcomes

-- A significant expansion of the number of democards with detailed explainantions.
+- A significant expansion of the number of democards with detailed explanations.
 - (Preferred) adding more missing functionalities to JuliaImages ecosystem.
 - (Optional) improve [DemoCards.jl](https://github.com/johnnychen94/DemoCards.jl), which is the build tool for the demos.